lloydkevin/hugo-wd/content/post/2008-05-28-php-sucks-boy-am-i-tired-of-hearing-this.md

 #### PHP Is Not A Framework - Get Over It

-Now, I know what you're thinking: &#8220;Baz, you're a lazy bastard, that's isn't so hard to write&#8221;.
+Now, I know what you're thinking: "Baz, you're a lazy bastard, that's isn't so hard to write".
 And you're be totally right.
 But after the 25th time writing this or some simple variation of this, you can't help but feel that you're wasting your time.
 Now here's the kicker: This isn't a problem isolated to PHP.
 Most other programming languages (listen to me well: **Programming Languages**) suffer the same fate.
 You're going to see SQL strung out throughout code in any language, I don't see why people keep blaming PHP for this.

 This is a classic in the [PHP vs. Rails saga][2].
 Haters often compare PHP, a simple programming (scripting even) language to a very complex web development framework.
 I don't care what you say, but that's **like comparing a factory stock model car to a car with 2 years of work and $20,000 of after market parts**.
 Luckily, the folks at [Rails Envy][3] have made an attempt at [clearing this up][4] with their mention of CakePHP: